Financial-Times/origami/README.md

 ### State
 `o-forms` offers the ability to display a 'saving' or 'saved' state.
 However, currently the only input that accepts state is the [box-styled `input[type=radio]`](#inputtyperadio-box).
 If you would like to apply state to any other input, please [get in touch with the team](#contact).

-`o-forms` has no opinion about the timing of the states—it doesn't know when to change from 'saving' to 'saved', but it has a public method that allows the project to control this (shown below).
+`o-forms` has no opinion about the timing of the states—it doesn't know when to change from 'saving' to 'saved', but it has a public method `setState` that allows the project to control this.

-In order to set up a state, you'll need to use a method on an existing form instance.

-This method accepts a state and a name argument.
-State can be one of 'saving', 'saved' or 'none', 'none' being responsible for removing the state from the input.
+The `setState` method accepts three arguments: the state, name, and label.
+State can be one of 'saving', 'saved' or 'none'. 'none' removes any state from the input.
 The name argument must be the name of the inputs that will be recieving the state.
-For example:
+Label is used in the user interface to describe the state.
+Label is optional and defaults to 'Saving' for the saving state and 'Saved' for the saving state.

 ```html
 <form data-o-component="o-forms">
 	...